-Your veterinarian will then perform a full physical examination, looking for clues as to the cause of your dog’s skin issues.
+Your veterinarian will perform a full physical examination, looking for clues as to the cause of your dog’s skin issues.
 Based on the history and physical exam findings, your veterinarian may request a number of laboratory tests.

 These tests may include looking at skin scrapings and hair samples under the microscope and cultures of hair or skin samples to rule out fungal, yeast or bacterial infections.
 Blood and urine tests may be used to determine if a systemic disease is present.
 Combing for fleas, skin examination for fleas and flea “dirt” (feces), and skin scrapings for mites and lice also may be performed.

 The most common symptom of dog allergies noticed by dog owners is itchy skin, which dogs relieve by scratching, licking, chewing, scooting and rubbing — to the point of damaging their skin and causing sores, scabs, hair loss and infection.
 Itchy ears and recurrent ear infections are also commonly seen in dogs with environmental allergies.

 If you notice that your dog is scratching more than normal, or has reddened, smelly and sensitive ears, it’s time to schedule an appointment with your veterinarian.
 Your veterinarian will determine if something other than an allergy is causing your dog’s symptoms (like food allergies), evaluate your pet for any secondary bacterial or yeast infection, and can recommend the most appropriate treatment to help manage your dog’s itchy skin.

 Diagnosing flea allergy dermatitis